Bart's in Jail!: Casting

-Alex Hirsch reprised the voice of Bill Cipher.

 Bill Cipher (who appears in the Loki hallucination) is voiced by Gravity Falls creator Alex Hirsch, reprising his role for the character.
 His inclusion was an idea from Matt Selman.
 Addressing the crossover on Twitter, Alex Hirsch wrote, "From age 8-18 I didn’t miss a single Simpsons premiere.
 I read the guide until the pages fell out, memorized every line, knew the writer of each ep & could tell you the season by the size of the characters pupils.
 I’m in total disbelief that tonight I just did a cameo on the show."
 Hirsch continued on to say, "If tonight I get hit by 3 busses then lightning then fall out of a window into a truckload of mousetraps I’ll die happy.
 Thank you @TheSimpsons for inspiring me to get into animation in the first place & for this surreal honor."

 Alan Cumming, who portrayed Loki in Son of the Mask, was cast as the voice of Loki, and NFL RedZone host Scott Hanson was cast as the "Punt Zone" announcer.